Peach Princess CupcakesStart by making a batch of hard candy (I flavored mine with peach oil) and use faceted gem molds for your candies.

 Combine flour, baking powder, xanthan gum, and salt.
 Set aside.

 In the bowl of a stand mixer, cream together sugar and butter.
 Add the egg whites in three separate additions, blending well.
 Stop and scrape down the sides of the bowl.
 Add the dry ingredients and peach puree alternately.
 Scrape down the bowl again.
 Add the extracts, and beat on medium for two minutes.
 I also added a drop of ivory and a drop of copper food coloring.

 Portion into cupcake liners with a 2 oz disher.
 Bake for 18-22 minutes or until a toothpick inserted into the center of a cupcake comes out clean.

 1 tsp almond extract

-Cream together the butter and shortening.
-Add about a cup of sugar.
-Blend.
-Add the almond extract and a tiny bit of the milk.
-Continue alternating sugar and milk until all sugar is incorporated and the icing is a stiff, but pipable consistency.
+Cream together butter and shortening.
+Add about 1 c. of powdered sugar.
+Blend well.
+Add almond extract and about 1 Tbsp of milk.
+Continue adding sugar and milk in alternating additions until all sugar is incorporated and a smooth texture is reached, soft enough for piping.

 For these cupcakes, I added several drops of ivory color and one drop of rose pink.
 I piped the icing on the cupcakes with a shell tip, then sprayed them with pearl spray.
 Then I added the sugar pearls and hard candy gems.